 - You have a firearm and you are not legally allowed to have one.
 Speaking of which, can you buy a gun with a DWI?

 - You sold or transferred a gun to someone who is not legally allowed to possess a firearm.

 It’s important to know your gun rights.
 Check out these gun rights explained by a Texas gun lawyer.

 Have a gun possession charge?
 Contact Thiessen Law Firm today.

 If you’re a gun charge first time-offender, you should immediately contact a gun rights lawyer in Houston.
 The sooner you understand your rights and have experienced legal representation, the better off you’ll be.

 Here at Thiessen Law Firm, we’re well-versed in all things Houston gun laws, and we’d love to stand in your corner.
-For more information, give us a call at 713-864-9000 or fill out an online request for a free consultation.
+For more information, fill out an online request for any feedback regarding your gun rights questions.